gurpreet998/Telecom-Churn-Analysis/README.md

 These help identify emotional and competitive factors affecting loyalty.

-**Also added a Tooltip in this Visual to further elaborate the data and provide clarification to the stakeholder's eye.**
+**Also added a Tooltip in this Visual which shows data dynamically as we hover over the Churn Category plot to further elaborate the data and provide clarification to the stakeholder's eye.**

 **Tooltip Visual**